Huntly Castle: Restored for a Marquess

 The Marquess of Huntly restored and rebuilt the castle.
 In 1746, an English soldier, James Ray, saw the ruins and commented on ceilings, still decorated with "history-painting".

 Huntly spent large sums restoring and enlarging the castle in April 1597.
 The restored facade of the main block was carved with the names and titles of the marquess, "George Gordon" and his wife, "Henrietta Stewart" who was a favourite of the queen, Anne of Denmark.
 In February 1603 James VI made plans to resolve the Marquess's feuds including a royal visit to Huntly with Anne of Denmark and the Earl of Moray later in the year.
 The visit did not take place because of the death of Elizabeth I and the subsequent Union of the Crowns.

-In 1640 the Castle was occupied by the Scottish Covenanter army under Major-General Robert Monro (d.
-1680).
-James Gordon Parson of Rothiemay tells us how the house "was preserved from being rifled or defaced, except some emblems and imagery, which looked somewhat popish and superstitious lycke; and therefore, by the industry of one captain James Wallace (one of Munro's foote captaines) were hewd and brocke doune off the frontispiece of the house; but all the rest of the frontispiece containing Huntly's scutcheon, etc, was left untouched, as it stands to this daye."
+The Castle was occupied in 1640 by a Scottish Covenanter army under Major-General Robert Monro.
+James Gordon, Parson of Rothiemay, tells us how the house "was preserved from being rifled or defaced, except some emblems and imagery, which looked somewhat popish and superstitious lycke; and therefore, by the industry of one captain James Wallace (one of Munro's foote captaines) were hewd and brocke doune off the frontispiece of the house; but all the rest of the frontispiece containing Huntly's scutcheon, etc, was left untouched, as it stands to this daye."

 Captured in October 1644, the castle was briefly held by James Graham, 1st Marquess of Montrose against the Duke of Argyll.
 In 1647 it was gallantly defended against General David Leslie by Lord Charles Gordon, but its 'Irish' garrison was starved into surrender.
 Savage treatment was meted out, for the men were hanged and their officers beheaded.
 In December of the same year the Marquess of Huntly himself was captured and on his way to execution at Edinburgh was detained, by a refinement of cruelty, in his own mansion.
 His escort was shot against its walls.

-An inventory made by the garrison shows the state rooms were still fully furnished, including the earl's 'chapel bed'.
+An inventory made by the garrison on 10 November 1648 shows the state rooms were still fully furnished, including the earl's "chapel bed" and the "laich chamber or common hall".
+There were portraits of King Charles, James VI, Anne of Denmark, and Robert Maxwell, 1st Earl of Nithsdale, and others.
+An ammunition house contained 81 muskets, match cord, and ten cannon.
 In 1650 Charles II visited briefly on his way to the Battle of Worcester, defeat and exile.
 The Civil War brought an end to the Gordon of Huntly family's long occupation of the castle.